suncoast-devs/handbook/lessons/cs-api-servers-crud/lecture.md

 # Writing API servers that manage data

-- Let's create an API server that can perform CRUD actions on some collection of data
+- Let's create an API server that can perform CRUD actions on some collection of data.

 ---